PEXANE2/azure-docs.tr-tr/articles/automation/troubleshoot/runbooks.md

 ### <a name="cause"></a>Nedeni

-Stream nesneler içeriyorsa, **Start-AzureRmAutomationRunbook** , çıkış akışını doğru işlemez.
+akış nesneler içeriyorsa `Start-AzureRmAutomationRunbook` çıktı akışını doğru işlemez.

 ### <a name="resolution"></a>Çözüm